Navigating klone

 cd

-to move into a different directory on klone.#
+to move into a different directory on klone

-"change directory" or In this example, we will use cd
+In this example, we will use cd

 and pwd